scionproto/scion/doc/dev/design/V6AddressSupport.rst

-    The two different ASNs blocks exist so that IP ASNs can be grand-fathered into SCION while non IP ASNs can be given a SCION ASN number without coliding with the grand fathered numbers.
+    The two different ASNs blocks exist so that IP ASNs can be grand-fathered into SCION while non IP ASNs can be given a SCION ASN number without coliding with the grand-fathered numbers.
 However, IP ASNs only use 19 bits today (https://www.iana.org/assignments/as-numbers/as-numbers.xhtml).
     The rate of allocation is about linear at a rate of ~6K/Y, so it won't even double over the next 20 years.